-Column 1 Column 2 Species or breed of animal Conditions that must be complied with when offering animal for sale 1 A dog or a cat in th erson who offers an animal of a species specified his item 1 for sale must keep and maintain a written ster detailing - (i) the particulars and description of each animal offered for sale including breed, name, date of birth, identifying tag and any other form of identification; and (ii) a medical history for each animal listing vaccinations, inoculations and treatments that have been carried out; and (iii) if the animal is sold or otherwise disposed of - the name and address of the new owner of the animal and the date of sale or disposal of the animal. to a ection 44 of the Animal Management Act applies n animal which is offered for sale by the person- person must comply with the requirements of the ion before the sale of the animal by the person. app ection 44 of the Animal Management Act does not ly to the animal offered for sale by the person-the son must supply a register to the local government, east monthly, giving full details of- (i) all animals sold or otherwise disposed of including the name and address of the new owner of the animal; and (ii) a full description of each animal sold or otherwise disposed of; and (iii) the date of sale or disposal of each animal. spec has and person must not offer an animal of a species eified in column 1 item 1 for sale unless the animal received all necessary vaccinations, inoculations treatments which are appropriate according to the of the animal.
+Column 1 Column 2 Species or breed of animal Conditions that must be complied with when offering animal for sale 1 A dog or a cat (a) A person who offers an animal of a species specified in this item 1 for sale must keep and maintain a written register detailing- (i) the particulars and description of each animal offered for sale including breed, name, date of birth, identifying tag and any other form of identification; and (ii) a medical history for each animal listing vaccinations, inoculations and treatments that have been carried out; and (iii) if the animal is sold or otherwise disposed of - the name and address of the new owner of the animal and the date of sale or disposal of the animal. (b) If section 44 of the Animal Management Act ap to an animal which is offered for sale by the person the person must comply with the requirements of section before the sale of the animal by the person (c) If section 44 of the Animal Management Act does not apply to the animal offered for sale by the person-the person must supply a register to the local government, at least monthly, giving full details of- (i) all animals sold or otherwise disposed of including the name and address of the new owner of the animal; and (ii) a full description of each animal sold or otherwise disposed of; and (iii) the date of sale or disposal of each animal. (d) spec has and erson must not offer an animal of a species ified in column 1 item 1 for sale unless the animal received all necessary vaccinations, inoculations treatments which are appropriate according to the of the animal.